Joining the C-Suite: Top-Paying Positions for Healthcare Executives in 2022

 Everybody needs to eat.
 Managing that task at a medical facility requires a unique blend of healthcare administration and business sense.
 Food services directors have to manage the supply chains, storage, delivery, and scheduling logistics that keep employees, patients, and visitors fed.
 Keeping in mind the unique safety and equipment requirements of a medical setting, they can design budgets and processes that best fit a facility’s needs.
 Food services directors will often have an MHA or an MBA, and in some cases both.

-Food services directors in the healthcare industry can expect to make $104,605 a year, according to data from Salary.com.
+Food services directors in the healthcare industry can expect to make $114,133 a year, according to data from Salary.com.
 According to Comparably (2022), the average healthcare food service director in the US makes $106,120.